-During 2012, the Company repurchased 6.9 million shares of its common stock for total consideration of \$230 million.
-The Company remains authorized to purchase additional shares of its common stock up to a value of \$323 million.
-During 2011, the Company purchased 12.3 million shares of its common stock for total consideration of \$361 million.
+During 2013, the Company repurchased 13.2 million shares of its common stock for total consideration of \$550 million.
+In May 2013, the Board of Directors of the Company authorized share repurchases of up to \$1 billion of the Company's common stock.
+The Company remains authorized to purchase additional shares of its common stock up to a value of \$563 million.
+There is no time limit on the authorization.
+During 2012, the Company purchased 6.9 million shares of its common stock for total consideration of \$230 million.